wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.3.8 =
+* Fixed an important bug that can lead to form settings exposure if certain other plugins are in use

 = 1.3.7 =
 * Fixed a bug that could prevent form submission when JavaScript Anti Spam was active and certain jquery versions were present
 * Tested for WordPress 4.2.2